Guillermo de la Puente

 npm i @googlemaps/js-api-loader

-And create a lib file:
+Create a lib file:

 // lib/googleApiClient.js